-The Value of Screening for Adults With ADHD
+The Value of Screening for Adults with ADHD

-Research suggests that the symptoms of ADHD can persist into adulthood, having a significant impact on the relationships, careers, and even the personal safety of your patients who may suffer from it.1-4 Because this disorder is often misunderstood, many people who have it do not receive appropriate treatment and, as a result, may never reach their full potential.
+Research suggests that the symptoms of ADHD can persist into adulthood, having a significant impact on the relationships, careers, and even the personal safety of patients who may suffer from it.1-4 Because this disorder is often misunderstood, many people who have it do not receive appropriate treatment and, as a result, may never reach their full potential.
 Part of the problem is that it can be difficult to diagnose, particularly in adults.

-The Adult ADHD Self-Report Scale (ASRS-v1.1) Symptom Checklist was developed in conjunction with the World Health Organization (WHO), and the Workgroup on Adult ADHD that included the following team of psychiatrists and researchers:
+The Adult ADHD Self-Report Scale (ASRS v1.1) and scoring system were developed in conjunction with the World Health Organization (WHO) and the Workgroup on Adult ADHD, which included the following team of psychiatrists and researchers:

-· Lenard Adler, MD

-Associate Professor of Psychiatry and Neurology New York University Medical School
+Lenard Adler, MD Associate Professor of Psychiatry and Neurology New York University Medical School

-Ronald C. Kessler, PhD

-Professor, Department of Health Care Policy Harvard Medical School
+Ronald Kessler, PhD Professor, Department of Health Care Policy Harvard Medical School

-Thomas Spencer, MD

-Associate Professor of Psychiatry Harvard Medical School
+Thomas Spencer, MD Associate Professor of Psychiatry Harvard Medical School

-As a healthcare professional, you can use the ASRS v1.1 as a tool to help screen for ADHD in adult patients.
+As a healthcare professional, you can use the ASRS v1.1 as a tool to help screen for adult ADHD patients.
 Insights gained through this screening may suggest the need for a more in-depth clinician interview.
 The questions in the ASRS v1.1 are consistent with DSM-IV criteria and address the manifestations of ADHD symptoms in adults.
-Content of the questionnaire also reflects the importance that DSM-IV places on symptoms, impairments, and history for a correct diagnosis.4
+Content of the questionnaire also reflects the importance that DSM-IV places on symptoms, impairments, and history for a correct diagnosis.

-The checklist takes about 5 minutes to complete and can provide information that is critical to supplement the diagnostic process.
+The screener takes less than 5 minutes to complete and can provide supplemental information that is critical to the diagnostic process.